LBNL-UCB-STI/beam/docs/inputs.rst

 * initialization.filePath: this file is loaded when initialization.initType is "FILE"
 * initialization.parking.filePath: parking zones defined for ridehail fleet; it may be empty.
 * stopFilePath: an optional file that contains ride-hail stop coordinates.
-If this file is set then the ride-hail vehicles cat pick up/drop off passengers only on the given stops.
-For a small fraction of passengers a wrong sequence of events can be produced (i.e. a person can reach the pickup stop after they enter the ride-hail vehicle).
+If this file is set then the ride-hail vehicles can pick up/drop off passengers only on the given stops.
+For a small fraction of passengers a wrong ordered sequence of events can be produced (i.e. a person can reach the pickup stop after they enter the ride-hail vehicle).
 * maximumWalkDistanceToStopInM: it defines the maximum walking distance to/from ride-hail stops.
 * defaultCostPerMile: cost per mile for ride hail price calculation for solo riders.
 * defaultCostPerMinute: cost per minute for ride hail price calculation for solo riders.